 STAFF TIME: Will be charged at the rate of pay for each person(s) whose time is used in order to assist and/or respond to a specific request.
 This may include the time spent to access records maintained on computer facilities, review records to determine whether closure exceptions apply, and/or redact open from closed information.
 Attorney time will be charged at $60 per hour.
 Clerical time will be charged at $18 per hour.
 Information Technology (IT) services will be charged at $38 per hour.

 ADDITIONAL FEES: Any other costs incurred by the Department of Administration in connection with complying with a record request may be assessed to the requester.
 The agency will provide an estimate of the fees which shall be paid prior to the agency gathering the records.
 However, in order to assure payment, the final cost of providing access to or furnishing copies must be paid before the records are provided.
-If the final cost is less than the estimate, the requestor will be reimbursed for the difference.
+If the final cost is less than the estimate, the requester will be reimbursed for the difference.

 WRITTEN REQUEST: The Department of Administration may require that requests for access to or copies of records be made in writing, in order to adequately document the request and clarify exactly what records are being sought.
 All requests for records shall state the requester's name, mailing address, and a contact phone number.
 The requester should provide detailed information about the records being requested in order to aid the staff in determining if such records exist and are possessed by the agency.
 Requests for records not yet in existence or documents to be created prospectively cannot be honored.